civicrm/civicrm-dev-docs/docs/extensions/lifecycle.md

 # Extension Life cycle

 !!! tip "Abandoned Extension Process"
-    Are you looking for information on the process for adopting an abandoned extension?
-See this [GitLab wiki page](https://lab.civicrm.org/extensions/extensions-directory/wikis/extension-maintainer-transfer-process).
+    Are you looking for information on the process handling abandoned extensions for CiviCRM?
+    The current process that the CiviCRM community use for handling abandoned or unmaintained extensions is [documented on GitLab](https://lab.civicrm.org/extensions/extensions-directory/wikis/extension-maintainer-transfer-process).

 This document describes the process of publishing extensions within the CiviCRM ecosystem.